alpha-nero1/Simple-Web-UI/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+&nbsp;

 ## Basics
 - The main app entry-point is the `_app.tsx` file, you would do initial app setup in this file.
 - the `index.tsx` at the root of the `pages/` dir would be your `/` entry page.
+- The `Link` tags allow you to do **client-side** navigation in the application. (as opposed to normal `<a>` tag)
+- `{' '}` adds an empty space, which is used to divide text over multiple lines.

+&nbsp;

+- Links explained: "in a production build of Next.js, whenever `Link` components appear in the browser’s viewport, Next.js automatically prefetches the code for the linked page in the background.
+By the time you click the link, the code for the destination page will already be loaded in the background, and the page transition will be near-instant!"

+- Static assets: "Next.js can serve static assets, like images, under the top-level public directory.
+Files inside public can be referenced from the root of the application similar to pages."

+### Progress
++ Create a Next.js app ✅
++ Navigate between pages ✅
++ Assets, metadata and css (6)